What to Look for Before Signing a Mineral Lease

 Royalty Rate

 The royalty rate is the percentage of production revenue you receive.
-The standard used to be 1/8 (12.5%), but in many areas 3/16 (18.75%) or even 1/5 (20%) has become more common.
-The royalty rate is negotiable.
-Don't assume the first offer is the best they'll do.
+The traditional standard was 1/8 (12.5%), but in many areas 3/16 (18.75%) or 1/5 (20%) has become more common.
+Rates should typically fall between 12.5% and 25%, with the exact number depending on your region, the level of competition for acreage, and your negotiation.

 Bonus Payment